PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 Update 2025-04-08:

 The volume control for the M5Atom Echo is completely changed.
 The function setVolume in the AtomEchoSPKR driver that I created long before this project, did not work.
-Yesterday, during some experiments, I discovered that changing the value of the item ".maxval" of the four structures: tone_dat, tone_dash, btn_tone1 and btn_tone2, has the effect of volume control.
+During some experiments, I discovered that changing the value of the item ".maxval" of the four structures: tone_dat, tone_dash, btn_tone1 and btn_tone2, has the effect of volume control.
 The sketches are now changed in such a way that if the user of the master device presses "<ctrl>" followed by "v", the master device will send a CMD_VOLUME_CHG message to the slave device, which in turn, on receiving this message sets a flag which will be checked in loop().
 When the flag "cmd_volume_echo_flag" is set, the function "set_volume()" will be called and the value of the volume index will be increased by 1.
 When the volume index has reached beyond 10, the value will be reset to 0.